deviserplatform/deviserplatform/CONTRIBUTING.md

 2. Read the [documentation](https://www.deviser.io/docs/guide/intro.html)
 3. You can contribute in following ways

-### Reporting Bugs
+### Bugs and feature requests?
-Have you found a bug?
-No problem!
+For non-security related bugs, please log a new issue.
-1. Just [Submit a ticket](https://github.com/deviserplatform/deviserplatform/issues/new) for your issue if one does not already exist.
+1. [Submit a ticket](https://github.com/deviserplatform/deviserplatform/issues/new) for your issue if one does not already exist.
 Kindly use the bug filing template shown below.
 2. Jump into the discussion.
-3. Get fixes.
+3. Get featues/fixes.

+### Reporting security issues and bugs
+Security issues and bugs should be reported privately, via email to [secure@deviser.io](mailto:secure@deviser.io?subject=Deviser Security Issue).
+Response should be received within 24 hours.
+Unlikely, if there is no response, please follow up via email to ensure we received your original message.

 ### Helping each other
 1. Open one of the [issues](https://github.com/deviserplatform/deviserplatform/issues)